 – JunKoo Kim,CEO and Founder, Webtoons (Src)

-Soon after creating the website, Junkoo Kim came to know about Naver Corporation investing in online comics and cartoons.
+Soon after creating the website, Junkoo Kim learned about Naver Corporation investing in online comics and cartoons.
 So, he applied to the company even when there was no team for Webtoons.
 Unsurprisingly, the company found him passionate and decided to invest.

 Initially, the challenge in front of the publisher was to find the perfect format to display comics on the web pages.
 Traditional comics could be designed and read from one panel to another panel horizontally.
 But, to read digital content, readers cannot flip a page and have to scroll through one page.
 And this was something new to him.
 Besides, there were a limited number of artists who had the capability of drawing comics in a scrolling manner.